catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 vCPU and pCPU Policies
 **********************

-A "vCPU" means a CPU that the virtual machine sees as able to be used by the operating system, and a "pCPU" means a CPU core that is actually physically supporting the execution of the vCPU.
+A "vCPU" means a CPU that the virtual machine provides for an operating system to use, and a "pCPU" means a CPU core that is actually physically supporting the execution of the vCPU.

 Instance types may allocate a vCPU as a thread of a pCPU where the